berndsalewski/lunch-money-widget/README.md

-Disclaimer: I had too much time on my hands and wanted to fix some issues with this nice widget from @aryascripts.
+Disclaimer: based on the great widget from @aryascripts.

 # Lunch Money Widget
 An iOS Widget for LunchMoney Status updates, a quick glance that you can have on your phone or iPad.